Tax Changes Could Hurt Affordability At High End Of The Housing Market

 Homebuyers will take a hit in several ways.

 Starting in 2018, homeowners can deduct interest on mortgages only up to $750,000.
 The previous cap was $1 million, with an additional $100,000 allowed for home equity loans.
+Interest on home equity loans and lines of credit will no longer be deductible.

 Not many Americans have mortgages that large, so relatively few will be hurt, says Sam Chandan, associate dean and head of New York University's Schack Institute of Real Estate.